FelixAburto/Detection-Engineering/README.md

 <b>Rule Actions:</b>

-Finally, we can set what action Elastic should take when this rule triggers.
-We can set it to send an email, send a message with slack, use microsoft teams etc. For this project we dont have to set it to anything simply click on the "Create & Enable rule" button.
+Finally, we can determine the actions Elastic should take when this rule triggers.
+Options include sending an email, posting a message to Slack, or using Microsoft Teams, among others.
+For this project, we don’t need to configure any specific actions—just click on the "Create & Enable Rule" button to finalize and activate the rule.

 <p align="center">
 <img src="https://i.imgur.com/8Hm9GXc.png" height="100%" width="100%" alt="Detection Engineering Logo Team Ghost"/>